MaptimeBend/postgis-101/postgis-101.md

 Now let's load our datasets into PostGIS.
 We have a the trail alignment, trail_alignment_proposed.shp, for convenience, the buffered shape, trail_alignment_proposed_buffer.shp, and our census data that we want to summarize.

+There are two standard ways to load data into PostGIS: 1) use the shp2pgsql utility to load data or 2) use a PostGIS client such as QGIS.

 ```BASH
 shp2pgsql -s 3734 -d -i -I -W LATIN1 -g the_geom census trail_census | psql -U me -d postgis-101
 shp2pgsql -s 3734 -d -i -I -W LATIN1 -g the_geom trail_alignment_proposed_buffer trail_buffer | psql -U me -d postgis-101